 - Spinal cord injury

-Each hemisphere of the brain controls movement on the opposite side of the body.
-Therefore, two common causes of right hemiplegia are left hemisphere stroke and left hemisphere brain injury because this can affect movement on the right side of the body.
+The brain is comprised of two hemispheres, or halves, and each hemisphere is responsible for movement on the opposite side of the body.
+This means the brain’s left hemisphere controls movement on the body’s right side, and vice versa.
+Therefore, two common causes of right hemiplegia are left hemisphere stroke and left hemisphere brain injury, as these injuries affect movement on the right side of the body.

-Although hemiplegia is most commonly caused by damage to the brain, it can also occur after spinal cord injury.
-Each side of the spinal cord controls movement on the same side of the body.
+Although hemiplegia is most commonly caused by damage to the brain, right hemiplegia can also occur after spinal cord injury.
+In contrast to the brain, each side of the spinal cord controls movement on the same side of the body.
 If the right side of the spinal cord is damaged (a rare condition known as Brown Sequard Syndrome) it can result in right hemiplegia.

-Fortunately, the central nervous system has the ability to heal and rewire itself.
+Fortunately, the central nervous system has the ability to heal and rewire itself, which we will discuss later in this article.
 This phenomenon plays a central role in the outlook and rehabilitation process for right hemiplegia.